Top Rated Power Inverters and Power Inverter Brands

 Instead, this company was founded with the explicit purpose to seize on the emerging renewable energy market.
 Founded in 2001 by Bruce de Jong out of his Reno, Nevada garage, AIMS continues to maintain its presence as a small business.
 In terms of product quality, this is a sword that can cut both ways.
 One of the main benefits of this business arrangement is that AIMS products are often less expensive than many of the other brands on our list.

 Of course, just because AIMS is a smaller business than most does not mean they cannot also provide a quality product.
 In fact, AIMS Power has been subcontracted by NASA, the Department of Defense, and Princeton University to solve their renewable energy and power management needs.
-Part of this has to do with the fact that as a small business, AIMS is able to provide on-site services most international companies do not.
+Part of this has to do with the fact that as a small business, AIMS is able to provide on-site services most international companies do not making them some of the best inverters for home.

 Another benefit that the small business approach provides is the ability to offer excellent customer service.
 However, it should be noted that AIMS separates its ventures into two distinct approaches.
 The first approach, and the one most likely to be utilized by the average consumer, is the retail of their products, but the pride of AIMS Power is providing the service of a custom solar grid system.